Global Effort Begins To Stop Social Media From Spreading Terrorism

 The Sri Lankan government blamed local militant group National Thowheed Jamath for Sunday's massacre and said its members received international help.

-ISIS claimed responsibility on Tuesday for the coordinated explosions, showing a video of the alleged attackers pledging allegiance to Abu Bakr al-Baghdadi.
+ISIS claimed responsibility on Tuesday for the coordinated explosions, showing a video of the alleged attackers pledging allegiance to leader Abu Bakr al-Baghdadi.
 Pape says that is "almost surely the case," in line with the group's April declaration that it was beginning a campaign of vengeance against the international coalition that defeated their territorial entity in Iraq and Syria.

 International terrorist groups commonly cooperate with local groups, Pape adds.
-Local suicide bombers carry out the international group's mission and in return, they receive "glorification" from the videos, photos and stories the larger organization disseminates online, he says.
+Local suicide bombers carry out the international group's mission, and in return, they receive "glorification" from the videos, photos and stories the larger organization disseminates online, he says.

-This week, a Sri Lankan minister said the bombings were a retaliation for the Muslims slain in Christchurch.

-"I have seen reports of those statements," Ardern told reporters Wednesday.
-"We haven't received anything officially nor have we received any intelligence reports that corroborate what has been said in Sri Lanka."

-Raffaello Pantucci, a counterterrorism expert at the Royal United Services Institute, a think tank in London, tells NPR he doesn't see a connection between the two attacks.
-"An operation of this size and scale would have taken some time to prepare."

-Even so, he says the trends of terrorism are grim.
+Raffaello Pantucci, a counterterrorism expert at the Royal United Services Institute, a think tank in London, says the trends of terrorism are grim.
 "The violence has become the message as opposed to a message which is being advanced using violence."